Pavao Ritter Vitezović: Later years

 Sometime in the early 1690s, he returned to Croatia, where he found out that there was a printing house in the Bishop's Palace in the city of Zagreb, acquired in 1663, but long since abandoned.
 He asked his long-time friend Aleksandar Mikulić, who had by that time been named Bishop, to let him put it to use.
 He was soon in business, printing calendars and leaflets, and he appealed to the Croatian Parliament to give that printing house an official capacity.
 On 11 November 1694, the Parliament did indeed appoint him as the manager of the facility.
 He then proceeded to move it from the Vlaška street to his house on Grič, and then travelled to Vienna, where he bought a new printing press and everything else necessary for the printing of books.
 He named the new printing office the "Museum" (like Valvasor before him), and printed the first books in Latin and in Croatian.

 The printing house was in operation between 1695 and 1706, and his best known work Croatia Rediviva ("Croatia Revived") was printed there in 1700.
 On 14 June 1706, the press was largely destroyed in a great fire, and Vitezović's wife died two years later, rendering him entirely distraught.

 In 1710 he moved to Vienna, where he continued to publish, and was awarded an honorary title of a baron at the Austrian court.
 This however did not help his material status before he died in 1713.

+Historiography and linguistics

+His first work, a tractate abouth the dukes of Krbava, Gusić, was written in 1677, and subsequently published in 1684, Ljubljana.

+Upon establishing his printing press in Zagreb, he published a didactic work in Croatian Kronika aliti spomen vsega svieta vikov (1696), which was essentially a compilation of works from Antun Vramec (1578).
+In it he argued that Dalmatia had always been part of Croatia.
+He continued to advocate for such stances in an unpublished critique of Johannes Lucius' De regno Croatia et Dalmatiae.

+In 1700, he published his most significant work, Croatia Rediviva, in which he worked out an idea of equating Croats with all South Slavs, a concept which he expanded in a large unfinished work De aris et focis Illyriorum (On Illyrian altars and hearths).

+By the end of his life, he published a history of Bosnia (1712, Bosna captiva) and a lineage of Ladislaus I of Hungary (1704), in which he attempted to prove that Ladislaus did not originate from the Arpads, but from the Trpimirović.
+He also wrote a number of shorter texts, remaining only in manuscript; biographies Saint Vladimir and Skanderbeg, a history of the Ban of Croatia (Banologia), a lost text about the Hungarian acquisition of Croatia during the Middle Ages, and histories of Serbia.

+His only linguistical work, a Latin-Croatian dictionary Lexicon Latino-Illyricum, was preserved in manuscript.
+When writing in Croatian, he initially used his native Chakavian regiolect, but subsequently also embraced Shtokavian and Kajkavian elements, similar to the Ozalj literary circle.